mirror58229/higress/plugins/wasm-go/extensions/response-cache/README_EN.md

 Refer to the [official documentation](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) for more usage examples, and test the syntax using the [GJSON Playground](https://gjson.dev/).

 ## Common Issues
-If the error `error status returned by host: bad argument occurs`, check whether `serviceName` correctly includes the service type suffix (.dns, etc.).
+1. If the error `error status returned by host: bad argument occurs`, check whether `serviceName` correctly includes the service type suffix (.dns, etc.).
+2. If the error `gRPC config for type.googleapis.com/envoy.config.core.v3.TypedExtensionConfig rejected: Unable to create Wasm HTTP filter`, check if `servicePort` is configured correctly; for example, `.static` service type needs to configure the port as `80`.